“The user journey you create for your customers when buying your product should be the first thing you consider when developing your strategy.”

 It’s all well and good to say that you need to understand user expectations, but how do you achieve that understanding?
 It can be tempting to assume that you already know what your customers want, but in our experience, assumptions rarely line up exactly with reality.
 A good starting point is to seek insight from employees based in the markets you are targeting, since they will have a better understanding of local customer expectations than head office.
 But for the best results, you’ll need to go to the source and speak with actual users.

-Interviewing customers might seem like a daunting prospect, but research from Nielsen Norman Group has found that you only need to test with 5 people per distinct user group for optimal insights.
+research from Nielsen Norman Group has found that you only need to test with 5 people per distinct user group for optimal insights.

 You can also take advantage of user data from your existing products and content to drive your decision-making.
 Metrics around how your products are used, which content is most viewed, and how it is accessed are all invaluable.